TinySquid/new-world-countdown-wpe/README.md

 3 Different backgrounds to choose from (all 4K)

-Based off my web-based site (with push notifications and installable on mobile): https://newworldcountdown.com/ | https://github.com/TinySquid/new-world-countdown
+Based off my site (with push notifications and installable on mobile): https://newworldcountdown.com/ | https://github.com/TinySquid/new-world-countdown